LedgerProject/ConDIDI_backend/doc/ideas_todos.md

   * ask for jolocom id
   * send authentication email with test link
   * user is created if testlink is clicked
-- [ ] put Email sending into a separate grenlet so that it is sent asynchronously
+- [ ] put Email sending into a separate greenlet so that it is sent asynchronously
 - [ ] authenticate user signup emails
 - [ ] support TLS for email sending not just SSL
 - [ ] use SPHINX for automatic API documentation
 - [ ] instead of an organizer credential we could use the authentication workflow and the user DID
-- [ ] allow users to request new password or new login credential with their email.
+- [ ] allow users to request a new password or new login credential with their email.
 - [ ] move password for databases to config.ini file
 - [ ] better support for VC fields (see General)